 With regards to the problems of link granularity, history and evolution of decisions and deferring decisions, the existing metamodel does not offer support.
-We will later explain how this metamodel can be extended to support these concepts.

-We worked with more than one hundred practicing architects, who applied and appreciated the metamodel as well as the SOA guidance model instantiated from it [7, 8, 9].
+We will later explain how it can be extended to support these concepts.
+We worked with more than one hundred practicing architects, who applied and appreciated the metamodel as well as the SOA guidance model instantiated from it [4], [7].
 As part of our validation activities, we conducted a user survey.
 Among other things, users pointed out: